NoSleepTillLambos/TheNaughtySailor/README.md

 ## Table of Contents

-- The project is centred around the world of Block babies, a fictional world I have developed based on the game <br/>
+- This project is developed around the bartending & service industry, a lot of inspiration came from my time as a bartender <br/>
-  <a href="https://axieinfinity.com/">Axie infinity</a>
 - [Getting Started](#getting-started)
   - [Prerequisites](#prerequisites)
   - [How to install](#how-to-install)